Free t-shirts go a long way

 6. Hang out on LinkedIn

-LinkedIn is a great hangout spot for small businesses.
+LinkedIn is a great place to connect with professionals and other businesses.
 You can connect with people that relate to your business, other businesses, and even loyal clients.
 There are plenty of articles you can read to grab some advice and you can upload some of your own content to show the LinkedIn users what you and your business is all about.
 LinkedIn can be thought of as a virtual Starbucks without the coffee unless you have your own already.
 Log on, chat, learn, and stay a while.
+People are serious about business on Linkedin.
+It has really grown since Microsoft bought it.

 7. Online contests